 Geography

-We aim to provide a high-quality geography education that inspires in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-Our curriculum is designed to equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+Our curriculum is designed to equip pupils with knowledge about diverse places, people, resources and environments, together with a deep understanding of the Earth’s key physical and human processes.
+As pupils progress, their growing knowledge about the world will give them opportunities to marvel at the wonder of God's creation and the diverse environments that our plant provides its inhabinants.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
+Pupils develop an understanding of their and others' responsibility to care for this planet which we have been given and build a connection with those around the world who have a shared goal.

 Intent